 Image Credit: Deposit Photos

-This April pick is one of my very favorite spots, but it doesn’t include Spring Break, (which is an entirely different price structure.)
+This April pick is one of my very favorite spots, but it doesn’t include Spring Break, which is quite expensive in any southern town.
 However, Charleston might be the most beautiful in April.
 And the weather is perfectly perfect.

-Why April is cheap: Pre-summer pricing with perfect weather.
+Why April is cheap: April, especially early April is still quiet in Charleston.
 Tourism hasn’t reached peak levels, and hotel rates are low compared to the summer rush.

 What to expect: Beautiful spring weather in the 70s, azaleas in bloom, and charming historic architecture.
 Ideal for walking tours and outdoor dining without summer heat.